felipeerias/nan-js-proposal/README.md

 ```
 navigator.nan.attach()
   .then((sessionId) => {
     // NAN started
     // sessionID is our identifier for this session
   },
   (reason) => {
     // error while starting NAN
   });
 ```

 Invoking the `attach()` method may trigger a permission request to the user, display an ongoing notification, etc.

-Once NAN is started and we have received the session ID of the other user(s), we can subscribe to discovery events:
+Once NAN is started and we have received the `sessionId` of the other user(s), we can subscribe to discovery events:

 ```
 navigator.nan.ondiscovered = function(peer) {
   // called when a peer has been discovered
 });

 navigator.nan.addPeerSessionId(peerSessionId);
 ```

 A discovery event will return a `Peer` object encapsulating the information about a single peer.
-We use this object to request a connection:
+We may use this object to request a connection:

 ```
 navigator.nan.onconnected = function(peer) {
   // called when a connection has been established
 });

 navigator.nan.ondisconnected = function(peer) {
   // called when a connection has been interrupted
 });

 peer.requestConnection().then(
   (peer) => {
     // connection established
   },
   (reason) => {
     // failed to establish a connection
   }
 ```

-After a connection has been established, `peer.baseUrl` will contain the base address of the peer (typically IPv6) which may then be used to exchange data.
+After a connection has been established, `peer.baseUrl` will contain the base address of the peer, which may then be used to exchange data (the exact mechanism is outside the scope of this proposal).

 ### API Example 1